Software-Development-Mastermind/hotel-booking-app/README.md

 _Web Based Hotel Booking App Using React and Bootstrap4_

 ## Instructions
+To Run Locally:
+1. Clone Repo from GitHub
+2. Run "npm install" in terminal to get needed dependencies
+3. Run "npm run start" in terminal to get development environment

 Fill out each input in the form and click the button to make the reservation for my made up resort.
 Upon form submission, a modal will appear on the screen confirming the reservation.

 Access the app [here](https://pacific-fjord-04187.herokuapp.com/)